esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 Masking
 -------

-Masking is the process whereby parts of a grid can be marked to be ignored during an operation, such as regridding.
+Masking is the process whereby parts of an object can be marked to be ignored during an operation, such as regridding.
 Masking can be used on a source grid to indicate that certain portions of the grid should not be used to generate regridded data.
 This is useful, for